-The Summer Day Camp is the most traditional of camps at Bretton Woods.
+The Summer Day Camp is the most traditional camp at Bretton Woods.
 Day camp is for children ages 5-12 with a Counselor in Training (CIT) program for campers ages 13-15.
 Campers spend their days playing field games, doing arts and crafts projects, learning group songs and games, and swimming under the guidance of experienced staff.
+Each week will consist of a different theme that the games and crafts will be based on daily.
+For campers 9 and older, certain activities will be available for participation such as zip line, giant swing and Slip N Slide.
 Swim lessons are included in the cost of camp and a swim test is required for all campers each week in order to participate in free swim.
-Optional tennis lessons or soccer lessons are available.
+Optional tennis, soccer, and golf lessons are available.

 Camp hours are from 9:30 am - 4:30 pm.

 |1||June 15- June 19||Red Carpet|

 |6||July 20 - July 24||Survival/ Animal|

 |8||August 3 - Aug 7||Mystery|

 |August 17- Aug 21||Amazing Race|